nasseef/cs2400/README.md

 ---

 - `Mac`:
+    Start the terminal program (Search for `Terminal`).
 Install the `Command Line Tools` using the command `xcode-select --install`.
 This will also install `git`.
 Alternatively, you can install Xcode and install the `Command Line Tools` after you run it the first time.
 - `Linux`: Should already come with GNU g++ preinstalled.

 - `Windows`: